iamshiv007/NextJS-Portfolio/README.md

 - Use Desire icon from `react-icons` library.
 - Give desire color to icon.

+### 3. Projects

+Just like with Skills, we have a `ProjectsData.js` file located in the `constants` folder.

+All you need to do is replace the existing data with your own (name: Your project name, url: Project Live URL, imageUrl: Image URL from the `images` folder in the public `directory`).

+### 4. My Journey

+Similar to Skills and Projects, you only need to customize the data in the `JourneyData.jsx` file according to yourself.

+### 5. Apps

+You don't need to change the app data, but if you want, you can create similar easy apps and replace the data in the `AppsData.jsx` file.

+Suggetion for apps :- To-do List App, Weather App, Random Quote Generator, Random Jokes Generator, Basic Calculator, Countdown Timer, Recipe Finder etc.

+> Note :- If you're not able to customize the portfolio or run the project in your local environment, **don't worry**.
+It's not a journey of just 1 or 2 days, it takes time.
+For me, I was able to create it after 1 year of consistent learning.
+If you're not able to use its clone, just leave it and keep learning.
+You'll create a better portfolio or project one day.

 <div align="center">
   <h4>⭐️ If You want to show your appreciation, please give this repository a star.</h4>